Why our free diagnostic is the entire product, not a trial

 A diagnostic question worth asking every vendor in this category: show me the artifact a free user receives.Then ask the same vendor to show you the artifact a paying customer receives.
 If the gap between the two is enormous — if the free version is a teaser score and the paid version is the real diagnostic — you’re looking at a company that’s decided the way to make money in this category is to gate the actionable layer.
 That’s a legitimate strategy.
 It’s also a tell about how they’ll treat you as a customer.

 We made the opposite choice.
 The artifact is the artifact, for everyone.
-The cadence is the subscription.
-If you’ve never run our free audit, you can do it in about three minutes — there’s no credit card and no sales call attached.
+The subscription is for rerunning on your timeline — not ours.
+If you’ve never run our free diagnostic, you can do it in about three minutes — there’s no credit card and no sales call attached.
 If the snapshot is useful, come back when you want it tracked.
 If it isn’t, we’d rather know now than after a renewal cycle.

 Written by The Enso team.
 Have a question or correction?
-Email us.
+Email us at support@ensoinsights.us.